G5/modelish/README.md

 If you need persistence or anything but the most basic functionality, modelish will frustrate you to no end.

-modelish has not been officially released yet, and may change at any time.

 ## Installation ##

 For the especially foolhardy, you can: